-With this text box, we can see many properties associated with this text box.
+With this, we can see many properties associated with this text box.
 Press F4 key to see the Properties of the Text Box.

-As we can see VBA text box has Name, color, Border like this many.
-Now give a Proper Name to the Text So that we easily refer to this text box while coding.
+As we can see text box has Name, colour, Border like this many.
+Now give a Proper Name so that we can easily refer to this text box while coding.

 Step 1: On the user form draw Label.

 Step 2: Change the default text of the label to “Employee Name”.